davinryan/aws-associate-architect/safe-architect/A.questions-i-didnt-know.md

 Simplicity is essential
 Welcome changing requirements even when late in the development phase

-With whom should the System Architect collaborate on the Program Increment (PI) Roadmap to align and guide teams toward a shared technical Vision?
+With whom should the System Architect collaborate on the Planning Interval (PI) Roadmap to align and guide teams toward a shared technical Vision?
 Release Train Engineer and Product Owners
 Enterprise Architect and Product Management
 Scrum Masters and the Release Train Engineer
 Business Owners and Product Owners

 What is an Architect's primary responsibility during management review and problem-solving?
-Adjust the Program Increment (PI) Roadmap
+Adjust the Planning Interval (PI) Roadmap
 Create new Enabler Stories
 De-scope Enabler Features
 Evaluate and adjust the architecture Vision